Blog

 Closeup of more Statue of Liberty figurines from the Reliquary collection.
 Some are metal, others plastic.
 Some green, some white, some metallic.

-As discussed in Episode 1, the crown jewel is a burned-out bulb gifted by Charlie Deleo, a war veteran, long-time city parks employee, and the Statue’s “Keeper of the Flame.”
+As discussed in Episode 1, the crown jewel is a burned-out bulb gifted by Charlie DeLeo, a war veteran, long-time New York City Parks employee, and the Statue’s “Keeper of the Flame.”
 Now retired and celebrating his 75th birthday this weekend, I hope he listens to our podcast.
 Below are photos of Charlie in action and the bulb he gave the Museum.
-Don’t forget to additional resources below for links to Charlie’s books and more articles.
+Don’t forget to check out the additional resources below for links to Charlie’s books and more articles!

 A man in a hard hat smiles, holding a crooked broom